bitrise-io/devcenter/_articles/en/reviews/managing-files-in-generic-file-storage-with-bitrise.md

 ---
-title: Managing files in GENERIC FILE STORAGE with API
+title: Managing files in Generic File Storage with API
 redirect_from: []
 date: 2019-04-01 10:48:09 +0000
 published: false